semuconsulting/pyubx2/README.md

      b. a string representing the name of a preceding attribute containing the number of repeats e.g. 'numCh'
      c. an 'X' attribute type ('X1', 'X2', 'X4', etc) representing a group of individual bit flags
      d.
 'None' for a 'variable by size' repeating group.
 Only one such group is permitted per payload and it must be at the end.
-   {dict} is the nested dictionary of repeating items
+   {dict} is the nested dictionary of repeating items or bitfield group
 ```

 Repeating attribute names are parsed with a two-digit suffix (svid_01, svid_02, etc.).
 Nested repeating groups are supported.
 See CFG-VALGET, MON-SPAN, NAV-PVT, NAV-SAT and RXM-RLM by way of examples.